Photo Sensitive

 Before Louis Daguerre And Henry Fox Talbot, A French-Italian-Monegasque In Brazil Invented La Photographie.

-1833, far from the gilded salons of Paris, history quietly shifted on a warm January day in a modest room in Campinas, São Paulo.
+ON A WARM JANUARY DAY in 1833, far from the gilded salons of Paris, history quietly shifted in a modest room in Campinas, São Paulo.
 With a homemade camera obscura and a sheet of chemically treated paper, Hercule Florence - an Italo-Franco-Monegasque inventor with an artist’s soul - accompanied by pharmacist Joaquim Corrêa de Mello, fixed light into an image.
 They called what they had made photographie.
 The word would later conquer the world, but this first utterance came six years before Louis Daguerre unveiled his celebrated process in France.

 Though adventure would lead Hercule across oceans, he never severed these dynastic ties; Monaco remained a living presence throughout his life, one he physically returned to in 1855 to bid farewell to his octogenarian mother.